What is Techapalooza?

 How are expenses covered?

-Expenses for sound and lighting equipment, food, marketing and promotion are covered from proceeds of ticket sales, donations of value in kind and auxiliary fundraising methods.
+Expenses are covered from proceeds of ticket sales, donations of value in kind and auxiliary fundraising methods.
 After expenses are covered, excess funds go to CancerCare Manitoba Foundation except for a small operating float that is retained by the Techapalooza organizing committee.

 Operating funds are held in a not-for-profit account with the Belgian-Alliance Credit Union, Portage Avenue Branch.